 Thank you for your interest in working with The Hive Catering Co.!
 We are looking forward to having you on our team.
 To ensure a standard of service and compliance with local and state laws which which apply to our business, we ask the you carefully read the following training items and adhere to them at all times.

 The Hive Catering Co.
-(Hive) is a family business owned by Chef Joseph Hunt and his life & business partner, Ashley Baldwin.
+(Hive) is a family business owned by Chef Joseph Hunt and Ashley Baldwin.
 Joe has been cooking and managing kitchens for restaurants and banquets for over 20 years.
-Ashley has a background in marketing and business operations.
+Ashley has a background in marketing, event planning, and business operations.
 Joe’s brothers, Aaron and Josh, also have extensive food service experience and often work with us on events.
 Our goal to have fun but also remain professional.
 Because we are small it is critical for the future of our business to put in our best effort for every event.

 Our serving staff are contract employees who volunteer to work as we staff events.
 We pay our servers and bartenders for a minimum of 4 hours for each event.
 Servers are paid $30 per hour and bartenders are paid $35 per hour.
 In cases where venues are very far from the Portland area, we may choose to give credit for travel time.